Perfect little Italian pizza flavoured breadsticks, the kids love them, they’re great as a snack all on their own or dipped in something delicious.

 - When they are ready, gently brush each one with the egg and sprinkle over the remaining mozzarella.

-- Place into a preheated oven at 220oc (200oc fan assisted) for approximately 15 minutes or until they turn golden brown.
+- Place in the oven for approximately 15 minutes or until they turn golden brown.